 Reference Services offers library help, user education programs and online searching assistance for the Library's clients.

-During the regular school year, a librarian is available at the Reference Desk during the following hours:
+During the regular school year, a librarian or library technician is available at the Reference Desk during the following hours:

 |Monday - Thursday||9:00 am - 7 pm|